ype/HFD/README.md

-# HFD
+# Flat

-### HFD: a tool for generating a flat file store of historical financial data
+### Flat: a tool for generating a flat file store of historical financial data

 ## Features